 Radiant Barriers and Title 24

 A radiant barrier is a reflective material located in an attic beneath the roof deck that reduces radiant heat transfer caused by solar heat gain in the roof.
 Radiant barriers reduce the radiant gain to air distribution ducts and insulation located below the radiant barrier.
-The Title 24 prescriptive compliance approach requires a radiant barrier in climate zones with significant cooling loads (2, 4, and 8 through 15).
+The Title 24 prescriptive compliance approach requires a radiant barrier in climate zones with significant cooling loads (zones 2-15).
 The performance approach does not require a radiant barrier in any climate zone.

 The most common way of installing a radiant barrier is to use roof sheathing that has a radiant barrier bonded to it in the factory.
 Oriented strand board (OSB) is the most common material available with a factory-applied radiant barrier.
 The sheathing is installed with the radiant barrier (shiny side) facing down toward the attic space.